 Jewelry History Series 2018

-Click here to be notified when registration for the Jewelry History Series opens.
+Click here to purchase tickets for the 2018 Jewelry History Series

 Click here to learn about our speakers.

 |February 7, 2018|

 |8:15 – 9:10 am||Check-in opens, continental breakfast and opening remarks — sponsored by Skinner|

 |Speaker: Kaitlin Shinnock||What’s Hot at Auction What is selling in the marketplace?
 What has become passe?
 This lecture has been a popular part of the Jewelry History Series and Ms. Shinnock will bring us up-to-date.|

 |Speaker: Gail Brett Levine

 ||Old European Diamonds (and Other Old Style Diamonds) at the Auction Market: From the Divine to the Sublime!
 A historical review of the Big Three of Old Styles Diamonds – Rose, Old European and Old Mine cut diamonds.
 An insider’s look at the old style diamond market values at auction.
 Slide examples from the current year at auction will be used to discuss these Old Style Diamonds.|

 |Speaker: Elyse Zorn Karlin||Peggy Guggenheim: Her Art, Her Lovers, and Her Jewelry Peggy Guggenheim, born into a wealthy New York family, led a colorful life spending much of it living in Europe.
 She is well-known for her art collection, her affairs with now famous artists and others in artistic circles, and the jewelry she accumulated during her unusual lifestyle.
 This lecture will interweave all of her passions into a fascinating story.|